 Mastering Internal Controls and Fraud Prevention

-In 2005, the American Institute of Professional Bookkeepers (AIPB) made available for the first time to non-members this.
+In 2005, the American Institute of Professional Bookkeepers (AIPB) made available for the first time to non-members this self-study course.
 It focuses on “how to prevent — or spot — credit card, check and vendor fraud, as well as employee theft and embezzlement.”

 Steve Sahlein, Co-President of AIPB, recently shared some fraud prevention tips: “Small businesses don’t always have the needed internal controls; for example, the employee who signs the checks should not be the same employee who performs the bank reconciliation, and the employee who takes the orders should not be the same person who handles the shipping.”
 Once a business owner knows what to look for, claims Sahlein, those red-flag employees capable of theft and fraud will be easy to spot.